nagarajanchinnasamy/GettingAndCleaningDataCourseProject/README.md

 # Code Book #
 -------------

-Code Book that explains the components of tidy data set and the transformations performed on the original dataset.
+Code Book explains the components of tidy data set and the transformations performed on the original dataset.
 It can be accessed [from here](https://github.com/nagarajanchinnasamy/GettingAndCleaningDataCourseProject/blob/master/CodeBook.md)

 # Analysis Script (run_analysis.R) #
 ------------------------------------